wavefrontHQ/docs/pages/doc/proxies_histograms.md

 ### Option 2: Convert Metrics to Histogram by Using Histogram Proxy Port

-You can send the data in [Wavefront data format](wavefront_data_format.html) to one of the histogram proxy ports (for this example, we use the hour port, 40002).
+You can send the data in [Wavefront data format](wavefront_data_format.html) to one of the histogram aggregation proxy ports (for this example, we use the hour port, which defaults to 40002).
 Here are the requirements:
 * You have to send each point separately and include a timestamp
 * All points have to arrive within the time interval (in this example, within the hour).